Best bank accounts in Germany: How to find the best option online

 Good news first: When it comes to bank accounts and checking accounts, Germany is not as bureaucratic as you thought it would be.
 There are good, simple and free bank accounts for you if you want to move to Germany, study here or stay for an extended period of time.

 We will show you multiple different bank accounts that you can all open online with different features, prices and benefits, depending on what you might need.
-All the products are geared towards foreigners, expats or students who do not speak German or who might not even live here yet, so we focus on banks with English support and an online registration process.
+You may look for the best bank account for students or the most suitable to open online.
+All our offers are geared towards foreigners and expats who do not speak German or who might need to open a bank account without living in Germany, so we focus on banks with English support and on those providers which offer you to open a bank account online.